Skip to footer content

 ' Dynamsoft: error code pattern required

-Dim errorCode As Integer = BarcodeReader.InitLicense("YOUR-LICENSE-KEY", errorMsg:=Nothing)
+Dim errorCode As Integer = LicenseManager.InitLicense("YOUR-DYNAMSOFT-LICENSE-KEY", errorMsg)

-If errorCode <> CType(EnumErrorCode.DBR_OK, Integer) Then
+If errorCode <> CType(EnumErrorCode.EC_OK, Integer) Then

-' expired key, device count exceeded, etc.
+' invalid key, expired key, activation quota exceeded, etc.

 Throw New InvalidOperationException($"Dynamsoft license failed [{errorCode}]: {errorMsg}")